cj-mills/christianjmills/_posts/2021-2-28-End-To-End-In-Game-Style-Transfer-Tutorial-3.md

 ### Reduce Flickering

 The style transfer model used in this tutorial series does not account for consistency between frames.
 This results in a flickering effect that can be distracting.
 Getting rid of this flickering entirely would require using a different (and likely less efficient) model.
-However, we can minimize flickering when the camera isn't moving by disabling the `Post-process layer` attached to the `Main Camera` object.
+However, we can minimize flickering when the camera isn't moving by disabling the `Post-process Layer` attached to the `Main Camera` object.

 ![unity-disable-post-process-layer](..\images\end-to-end-in-game-style-transfer-tutorial\unity-disable-post-process-layer.png)